mangalam-research/salve/README.rst

 .. note:: If you are reading this file from the set of files installed
           by ``npm install``, please keep in mind that the npm package only includes what is strictly necessary to *use* salve.
-For instance, the test suite is not included in the npm package package.
+For instance, the test suite is not included in the npm package.
           This documentation, however, covers *all* of salve.
           Consequently, it may refer to items you do not have.

 Introduction
 ============